madfishOD/SceneViewDepth/README.md

 ## Preview
 ![Tank](TankStatic.gif)<br/>
 ![TankOrbit](TankOrbit.gif)
-### Note:If you see only black and white values while tool is active, try to adjust settings of scene camera far clip
+Note:If you see only black and white values while tool is active, try to adjust settings of scene camera far clip
 ### Geometry Shader and Tool script
-All magic is done by  "Assets\Shaders\GS_DepthDebug.shader" +
+All magic is done by  "Assets\Shaders\GS_DepthDebug.shader" {sp} +
-+
+{sp} +
 And EditorTool script "Assets\Editor\SceneViewDepth.cs"